Five Food Myths You Need To Forget

 TRUTH: Yes, probiotics are wonderful to maintain healthy flora in the gut; however, most of the brands above contain an ungodly amount of sugar that negates any positive effects in your gut.
 Sugar can cause bloating and a whole host of other digestive problems.
 Plus, ANY good quality yogurt contains probiotics.
 Don't fall for the gimmick.

-BETTER CHOICE: Stick to PLAIN flavors (even those have natural occurring sugars found in dairy products), and if you have sensitivity to dairy, try a goat or sheep milk yogurt that’s lower in lactose, Or my favorite, the lactose-free variety from Green Valley.
+BETTER CHOICE: Stick to PLAIN flavors (even those have natural occurring sugars found in dairy products), and if you have sensitivity to dairy, try a goat or sheep milk yogurt that's lower in lactose.

 CULPRITS: Any and all cereals, breads and crackers with this label